-Product sales for the H1-2020 were \$2,615 (2019 - \$10,686).
+Product sales for the nine months ended September 30, 2020 were \$2,615 (2019 - \$11,315) as sales of the Company's metaAIR laser protection eyewear have been negatively impacted by COVID-19.

 On September 18, 2018, the Company signed an exclusive distribution agreement with Satair A/S for a term of 10 years and received \$1,299,700 as distribution fees.
-During H1-2020, the Company recognized approximately \$66,500 in revenue related to these distribution rights.
+During the nine months ended September 30, 2020, the Company recognized approximately \$100,000 in revenue related to these distribution rights.

-\$286,665 increase in research and development cost, and share-based compensation expenses;
+\$32,708 increase in research and development cost, and share-based compensation expenses;

-This net increase was due to a decrease in research and development expenditures in the amount of \$84,582 offset by an increase in share-based compensation expense in the amount of \$371,247.
-Research and development costs were lower as a result of decreased lab time and materials consumption due to the operational impact of COVID-19.
-Non-cash share-based compensation expense increased as a result of the higher number of stock options outstanding in H1-2020 and the extension of the warrants as part of the RTO, which resulted in an incremental stock-based compensation charge.
+This net increase was due to a decrease in research and development expenditures of \$140,567 offset by an increase in share-based compensation expense in the amount of \$173,275.
+Research and development costs were lower as a result of decreased lab time and materials consumption due to COVID-19.
+Non-cash share-based compensation expense increased as a result of the higher number of stock options outstanding during the nine months ended September 30, 2020 and the extension of certain warrants as part of the RTO, which resulted in an incremental stock-based compensation charge.

-\$656,295 increase in professional fees;
+\$604,312 increase in professional fees;

-This increase is primarily due to significantly increased legal, advisory and audit expenses as a result of the RTO and the accompany public listing related costs.
+This increase is primarily due to significantly increased legal, advisory and audit expenses as a result of the RTO and the accompanying public listing related costs, as well as costs associated with the Proposed Transaction with Torchlight.

-\$956,907 increase in salaries, depreciation, amortization, impairment and investor relations expenses;
+\$705,446 increase in salaries, depreciation, amortization, impairment and investor relations expenses;

-The increase was due to an increase in Salaries and Benefits expense in the amount of \$603,421; an increase in Depreciation and Amortization expense in the amount of \$284,659, and an increase in Investor Relations expense in the amount of \$68,827.
-Salaries and Benefits increased due to certain management bonuses, a few salary increases and lower levels of salary related government assistance.
+The increase was due to an increase in Salaries and Benefits expense in the amount of \$398,042; an increase in Depreciation and Amortization expense in the amount of \$195,825, and an increase in Investor Relations expense in the amount of \$111,579.
+Salaries and Benefits increased due to certain management bonuses and a few salary increases.
 Depreciation and Amortization increased as a result of continued amortization of previously acquired capital equipment and intangible assets.
-Investor Relations increased as a direct result of META becoming a public company in H1-2020.
+Investor Relations increased as a direct result of META becoming a public company in Q1-2020.

-\$500,559 increase in realized and unrealized foreign exchange gain, and an increase in non- cash interest and;
+\$125,594 decrease in realized and unrealized foreign exchange gain, and an increase in non- cash interest and;

-During H1-2020, the Company recognized realized and unrealized foreign exchange losses of \$385,539 as compared to realized and unrealized foreign exchange losses of \$368,258 in the first half of 2019 as global currencies experienced dramatic fluctuations as a result of COVID.
-Additionally, non-cash interest accretion was higher as a result of higher ACOA debt levels for the entirety of the first half of 2020.
+During nine months ended September 30, 2020, the Company recognized realized and unrealized foreign exchange gains of \$140,969 as compared to realized and unrealized foreign exchange losses of \$267,913 as global currencies experienced significant fluctuations as a result of COVID-19.
+Additionally, non-cash interest accretion was higher as a result of higher ACOA debt levels.

-\$2,868,184 net increase in expenses as further explained below;
+\$3,574,656 net increase in expenses as further explained below;

-The overall increase in all other expenses was primarily due to an increase in Listing Expenses in the amount of \$3,370,249 as a result of the RTO; an increase in Interest and Bank Charges in the amount of \$239,545 as a result of higher debt levels; increased Consulting in the amount of \$132,654 due to increased use of consultants for both R&D purposes and as a result of the RTO; a decrease in Travel and Entertainment in the amount of \$135,857 due to travel restrictions imposed due to COVID-19; decreased amounts of Government Assistance in the amount of \$571,137, the receipt of which is always lumpy; and significant unrealized gains resulting from the fair value adjustments to the conversion features of both the Secured Convertible Debentures and the Unsecured Convertible Debentures during H1-2020.
+The overall increase in all other expenses was primarily due to an increase in listing expenses in the amount of \$3,370,249 recognized as a result of the RTO; an increase in interest and bank charges in the amount of \$449,021 as a result of higher debt levels; increased consulting fees in the amount of \$342,333 due to increased use of consultants for both R&D purposes and as a result of the RTO; offset by a decrease in travel and entertainment in the amount of \$216,135 due to travel restrictions imposed due to COVID-19; a decrease in certain types of government assistance totaling \$344,916, the receipt of which is always lumpy; and significant unrealized gains resulting from the fair value adjustments to the secured convertible debentures, the unsecured convertible debentures and the unsecured convertible promissory notes during nine months ended September 30, 2020.